ComputerGoblin69/spackel/README.md

 ### IO

-- `p`: pops and prints the top element.
+- `p`: pops and prints the top element, followed by a new line.
+- `c`: pops the top element, reinterprets it as unsigned, converts that to a Unicode scalar value, or `U+FFFD REPLACEMENT CHARACTER` in the case of an invalid code point, and prints it.